StBarCo/world_liturgy_app/README.md

 * Integrate church calendar and lectionary with prayer services.
 * Support for Bible texts and link with lectionaries.
 * Support for song books.
-* Support for seaching within a service.
+* Support for searching within a service.
 * User's ability to change font size.

 ## XML Format for texts